Each school is assigned a liaison who is able to respond to inquiries regarding any aspect of charter school accountability.

 According to the regulations (603 CMR 1.00), a charter school shall submit its application for renewal of its charter no earlier than March 1 of the third school year of the charter term and no later than August 1 after the end of the fourth school year of the charter term.

 The Summary of Review (SOR) summarizes the school's performance over the five-year charter term, reflecting evidence compiled throughout the charter term from sources such as annual reports, site visit reports, and state assessment results.
 The SOR incorporates descriptions of evidence gathered during the renewal inspection.
-The renewal inspection team prepares these descriptions, and they are included in the gray shaded boxes in the body of the report.
+The renewal inspection team prepares these descriptions, and they are included in an appendix at the end of the report.
 The SOR highlights evidence for six Criteria aligned with the statutory requirements for charter renewal outlined by M.G.L. c.
 71, § 89(dd): Criterion 1: Mission and Key Design Elements; Criterion 2: Access and Equity; Criterion 3: Compliance; Criterion 4: Dissemination; Criterion 5: Student Performance; and Criterion 9: Governance.
 The SOR also includes evidence related to other Criteria assessed during the renewal inspection.

 One way in which charter schools demonstrate results is through reporting on selected outcomes using an Accountability Plan (603 CMR 1.02).
 A charter school creates an Accountability Plan to publicly articulate the goals the school has set to measure its success during a five-year charter term.
 These Accountability Plan Guidelines (Guidelines) are intended to assist in the creation of an Accountability Plan.
 Using the Guidelines and the template provided, a charter school can develop an Accountability Plan that will clearly demonstrate performance relative to the goals set forth in its charter.